Maha2224/Assignment-Event/Readme.md

 Sanity CMS Integration: Manage events and homepage content.

-Dynamic Slugs: Each event has a unique URL slug.
+Slugs: Each event has a unique URL slug.

 Backend & API